pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 Congratulations.
 Your cluster is available now.

-## Modify the Dedicated Tier cluster
+## Modify a Dedicated Tier cluster

-You can use Terraform to manage cluster resources as follows:
+For a Dedicated Tier cluster, you can use Terraform to manage cluster resources as follows:

-- Increase TiFlash component for the dedicated cluster.
+- Add a TiFlash component to the cluster.
 - Scale the TiDB cluster.
 - Pause or resume the cluster.

-### Increase TiFlash component
+### Add a TiFlash component

 1. Add TiFlash configuration in components: